Here’s the scenario.

 The only issue is it will cost you, and it lacks the sustainability of SEO.

-I wish I could tell you which tactic is best for every single brand 100% of the time.
+We wish we could tell you which tactic is best for every single brand 100% of the time.

 But things are seldom this black and white.